Table of Contents

 Many hostels and hotels have security lockers that you can use to store your passport, important documents, and cash.
 They’re usually free of charge or come at a small fee.
 But a security locker offers safety and peace of mind within your hostel.

-I'd even recommend you to use hotel safes if you're staying in a hotel or resort.
+I'd even recommend you use hotel safes if you're staying in a hotel or resort.
 It's better to be safe than sorry, pun not intended.

 Other than that, most accommodations have security guards and cameras around the property, so it's still relatively safe for break-ins or home invasions.